marijanbrvar/marijanbrvar/README.md

 My most recent project, which lounched recently is a Coffeeshop mobile application, replacing stamp and paper.
 I developed a Bonus/Loyalty Program for collecting points with real-time update integrated with existing legacy point of sales.
 Currently, we have more than 6K active users and application has been running for 4 months only. [more info](https://apps.apple.com/gh/app/coffeedream/id1530927007).

-- 🔭 I’m currently working on **Mastercard contactless advertising**
+- 🔭 I’m currently working on **Implementing WiFi advertising on coast liners.
+Customer: Mastercard**

 - 🌱 I’m currently learning **Golang**